 - (1) Pursuant to the Company's Equity Award Grant Date Policy Statement, the date of grant is the first Monday (or the next following trading day if that Monday is not a trading day) of the month following the month in which the grant was approved by either the Board or the Compensation Committee.
-For additional information regarding our Equity Award Grant Date Policy Statement, see "Other Matters Relating to Executive Compensation Equity Award Policy" in the CD&A. The incentive programs for the first half of 2014 and for the second half of 2014 were established by the Compensation Committee on February 5, 2014 and July 28, 2014, respectively. - (2) Amounts in this column represent the possible payouts under the Company's semi-annual cash incentive programs for 2014, which are described in the CD&A under "Elements of our Compensation Program Semi-Annual Cash Incentive Programs."
-Possible payouts were calculated based on target and maximum bonus attainment times the target bonus percentage set for each officer multiplied by the officer's eligible earnings in effect for the annual period. - This column represents PBRSU awards made in 2014.
-The amounts in the "Threshold" column (f) represent the minimum number of units that would vest, if any, under the award agreements for the 2014 PBRSUs assuming that certain threshold performance measure(s) are achieved.
+For additional information regarding our Equity Award Grant Date Policy Statement, see "Other Matters Relating to Executive Compensation Equity Award Policy" in the CD&A. The incentive programs for the first half of 2016 and for the second half of 2016 were established by the Compensation Committee on February 3, 2016 and August 3, 2016, respectively. - (2) Amounts in this column represent the possible payouts under the Company's semi-annual cash incentive programs for 2016, which are described in the CD&A under "Elements of Our Compensation Program Semi-Annual Cash Incentive Programs."
+Possible payouts were calculated based on target and maximum bonus attainment times the target bonus percentage set for each officer multiplied by the officer's eligible earnings in effect for the annual period. - (3) This column represents PBRSU awards made in 2016.
+The amounts in the "Threshold" column (f) represent the minimum number of units that would vest, if any, under the award agreements for the 2016 PBRSUs assuming that certain threshold performance measure(s) are achieved.
 The amounts in the "Target" column (g) represent the total number of Base Grant units assuming that all performance goals are achieved and therefore all units would vest, but without inclusion of any Multiplier Shares.
-The amounts in the "Maximum" column (h) represent the total number of units granted assuming that all performance goals are achieved for both the Base Grant and the Multiplier Shares and therefore all units would vest for both the Base Grant and Multiplier Shares.
-The PBRSUs vest in equal amounts in years 1, 2 and 3, subject to the attainment of the threshold performance metric.
-If the 2014 performance measure exceeds the threshold level, the potential Base Grant amount would be determined based on linear interpolation from threshold to target.
-If the 2014 performance measure exceeds the target level, the amount of Multiplier Shares is determined based on linear interpolation up to an additional 100% of the Base Grant.
-One-third of such amount would vest in year 1 and an additional one-third of such amount would vest on the anniversary of the grant date in years 2 and 3 based solely on the passage of time, assuming that the officer remains employed on such date.
-If the 2014 performance measure equals or is less than the threshold performance level, the entire award will be cancelled.
-These awards are described below under "2014, 2013, and 2012 Awards of Equity - 2014 Awards of PBRSUs."
+The amounts in the "Maximum" column (h) represent the total number of units granted assuming that all performance goals are achieved for both the Base Grant and the

+Multiplier Shares and therefore all units would vest for both the Base Grant and Multiplier Shares.
+The PBRSUs vest in equal amounts over two consecutive 18-month periods, subject to the attainment of the threshold performance goal.
+If the performance measure for the PBRSUs that is achieved exceeds the threshold level, the potential Base Grant amount would be determined based on linear interpolation from threshold to target.
+If the performance measure that is achieved exceeds the target level, the amount of Multiplier Shares is determined based on linear interpolation up to an additional 100% of the Base Grant based on additional performance goals.
+One-half of such amount would vest at the end of the first eighteen month period and an additional one-half of such amount would vest on the third anniversary of the grant date based solely on the passage of time, assuming that the officer remains employed on such date.
+If the performance measure that is achieved equals or is less than the threshold performance level, the entire award will be canceled.
+These awards are described in the CD&A under "Elements of our Compensation Program - Long-Term Incentives" and below under "2016, 2015, and 2014 Awards of Equity - 2016 Awards of PBRSUs."